top of page

 GET TO KNOW ME

 Hello, I am Autumn (RCC#19849)!
 I have been working in the mental health field since 2010.
-My goal is to bring community together through healing children, teens, families and adults while providing connection with nature.
-As a Registered Clinical Counsellor and play therapist, this is accomplished by being rooted in evidence-based practice that includes training in narrative therapy, expressive therapy, Synergetic Play Therapy© and with nature as a co-supporter through nature-based therapy.
+My goal is to bring community together through aiding in the healing children, teens, families and adults while providing connection with nature.
+As a Registered Clinical Counsellor, this is accomplished by being rooted in evidence-based practice that includes training in narrative therapy, expressive therapy, Synergetic Play Therapy© and with nature as a co-supporter through nature-based therapy.

 I create a safe, secure, calm, non-judgmental space to nurture your authentic self to unfurl like the fronds of a fern.